openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Fakepemcontenttype.md

 public class Fakepemcontenttype extends extends ApiClient implements [FakepemcontenttypeGet.GetOperation](../../paths/fakepemcontenttype/FakepemcontenttypeGet.md#getoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/fake/pemContentType"

 ## Method Summary
 | Modifier and Type | Method and Description |